prabhakarlab/MO2GP/README.md

 • **num_workers**<br>
 The number of parallel workers to use for processing.
 This speeds up preprocessing when many contours are present.
 The default is 1; if 1 is chosen, processing is done sequentially.<br>

-Next, get_embedding is used to compute shape embeddings from the preprocessed contours using a Fourier-based method, which involves : 1.
-Converting representative contours coordinate to complex number, 2.
-Applying the Fast Fourier Transform to the contour coordinates breaks them into a combination of waves at different frequencies and representing the boundary as a sum of sinusoidal waves ,3.
-Scalling Fourier coefficients to emphasize certain frequencies and making the features more robust (a form of normalization to improve PCA results) ,4.
-Feature Selection (keep the most informative features) , 5.
-Applying PCA for dimensionality reduction.
+Next, **get_embedding** is used to compute shape embeddings from the preprocessed contours using a Fourier-based method, which involves :
+1. Converting representative contours coordinate to complex number<br>
+2.Applying the Fast Fourier Transform to the contour coordinates breaks them into a combination of waves at different frequencies and representing the boundary as a sum of sinusoidal waves<br>
+3. Scalling Fourier coefficients to emphasize certain frequencies and making the features more robust (a form of normalization to improve PCA results)<br>
+4. Feature Selection (keep the most informative features)<br>
+5. Applying PCA for dimensionality reduction<br>

 Finally, the quality of the embeddings is evaluated using a silhouette score to assess how well the features separate the shape classes.

-In this tutorial, we set n_interp to 250 points, scale the shapes by perimeter so that all shapes have the same perimeter length, and used num_smooth = 0.
-However, users are able to adjust and optimize the parameters accordingly.
+In this tutorial, we set **n_interp** to 250 points, **scale** the shapes by perimeter so that all shapes have the same perimeter length, and used **num_smooth = 0**.<br>
+However, users are able to adjust and optimize the parameters accordingly.<br>
 ```python
 # Load the contour file
 with open("User_Path\\contour_simulation_list_18groups_2160.pkl", "rb") as f: